burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 ### Deal with Anti-Social Issues

 Sexism, racism, homophobia and bullying are all toxic to any the learning environment.
 Nip anything like this in the bud immediately.
-I recommend encouraging wider participation of different demographics as having people from a variety backgrounds creates the right atmosphere for learning.
+I recommend encouraging wider participation of different demographics as having people from a variety of backgrounds creates the right atmosphere for learning.
 An alpha male sausage sizzle is not conducive to great learning in my opinion.
 Encourage people to get to know each other and swap pairs.

 ## The Format